 Electronic recordkeeping systems must meet the following criteria:

-For electronic records systems that produce, use, or store data files, disposition instructions for the data shall be incorporated into the system's design.
+For electronic information systems that produce, use, or store data files, disposition instructions for the data shall be incorporated into the system's design.

-State agencies and county, city, and park district offices shall maintain adequate technical documentation for each electronic records system, including documentation of system design, implementation, use, and migration.
+State and local government agencies shall maintain adequate technical documentation for each electronic information system, including documentation of system design, implementation, use, and migration.
 The following documentation is required:

-All employees with access to computers should receive guidance on the following issues:
+All employees who use computers should receive guidance on the following issues:

-State agencies and county, city, and park district offices should use directories and subdirectories to organize and control information on computers.
+State and local government agencies should use directories and subdirectories to organize and control information stored on computers.
 An electronic directory acts like a folder or drawer in a filing cabinet.
 You use a directory to group electronic applications, documents, files, and subdirectories into a logical association, just as you would in a paper file folder or file cabinet.
 This is the primary means to control information placed on a computer.

 Directories allow you to specify the content and location of information on your computer.
 Within each directory you can create one or more other directories called subdirectories.
 The structure created by placing directories within directories is usually called the directory tree or nesting.
 Subdirectories help users organize electronic documents by subject, document type, originator, or some other grouping.
 Although subdirectories are an excellent control method, creating more than three or four directory levels is not recommended.
 The deeper you place a file in a series of subdirectories, the more difficult it becomes to remember all the subdirectory names.

-There are many advantages to standardizing the terminology used to name computer directories and electronic documents.
+There are many advantages to standardizing the terminology used to name computer directories and electronic files.
 Standardized directory and file names provide the ability to:

-Each state agency should develop a standard naming convention for electronic documents based on their specific program needs and the types of documents created.
+Each state agency should develop a standard naming convention for electronic documents based on their specific program needs and the types of records created.
+File names should reflect the purpose and content of the file.

 ITD Records Management recommends using the North Dakota Subject Classification System when creating directories and subdirectories.